PedroDrago/hashmap/README.md

 # Hashmap

-This is my implementation of a Hashmap in C. Thanks for [Saiago](https://github.com/Grsaiago/hashmapC) for suggesting this little project.
+This is my implementation of a Hashmap in C. Thanks [Saiago](https://github.com/Grsaiago/hashmapC) for suggesting this little project.
 I've tried to use as few functions from stdlib as possible.

 Disclaimer: I'm experimenting on C code style, I'm used to a style norm made by [42](https://42.fr/en/homepage/), but to discover what I like most I'm trying new stuff, for example, single line if statements.